manoj652/squeezeCNN/Documentation.md

 The convolutions layer are often of different convolution size and are then stacked to form a full feature map.

+When dealing with high diçensional inputs, like images, it is totally impractical to connect neurons to all neurons in the previous layer.
+This way of proceeding is called the receptive field of the neuron (analog to the filter size).
+The number of connection on a l+1 neuron, connected to a n neuron is equal to the dimension of the filter.

 Ex: Having a 32x32x3 and then using a filter of size 5x5x3, the difference with the previous description of a 2D conv is that we will sum the result of the 3 depth-wise convolutions, resulting in a feature map of 32x32x1.
 If 5 conv layers would have been used, regardless of the kernel dimension, we would end up with a 32x32x5 feature map.